asetalias/blog/README.md

 ALiAS is a platform for upcoming developers for finding exposure by meeting the people working in related industries, learning various languages and becoming a better developer.

-The website has been created using hugo and the theme used is hugo-nederburg-theme.
+The website has been created using hugo and the theme used is hugo-massively-theme.

 ## Want to help out?
 This website is currently under construction and all your inputs are highly appreciated.